HermanMartinus/justsketchme-frontend/docs.md

 ### Devices

 Your license key can be used on all of your devices.
 Your saved pose and scene information will be shared between all of the devices activated with your license key.

+### Concurrent sessions

+Each license key can be activated on up to 3 devices of the license key holder (this is also how pose and scene libraries are synced).
+More than 3 concurrent sessions will boot the sessions and flag that account as potentially leaked on the internet.
+Keep your license keys safe.

 ### Manage subscription